After Brexit: Roadmap for a leap in the dark

 Leaders have much else on their plates to distract them from negotiating with Britain, including Russia, the euro, jobs and refugees.
 London may have other priorities, too, not least the likelihood europhile Scotland would bid again to break away.

-There is a "Brussels consensus" that Britain would face a chilly future, cast out to perhaps talk its way back later into some kind of trade access in return for concessions such as free migration from inside the bloc and contributions to the EU budget - things which Brexit voters want to end.
+There is a "Brussels consensus" that Britain would face a chilly future, cast out after two years to perhaps talk its way back later into some kind of trade access in return for many of the things -- notably free migration from inside the bloc and contributions to the EU budget -- which Brexit voters want to end.
 But cautious diplomats do not rule out surprise turns.

 EU law may seem clear but EU leaders, German Chancellor Angela Merkel included, are loath to see Britain go and may yet seek a way to keep it in, whatever the vote on June 23.
 "Will Merkel really shut the door?" a senior EU diplomat said.
 "It may seem clear-cut in Brussels.
 But in politics, never say never."